syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-Azure-App-Service-Linux.md

 private void FontSettings_SubstituteFont(object sender, SubstituteFontEventArgs args) {
     string filePath = string.Empty;

-    //Load the file from the disk
     FileStream fileStream = null;
-    //Sets the alternate font when a specified font is not installed in the production environment
+    //Sets the alternate font when a specified font is not installed in the production environment if (args.OriginalFontName == "Calibri")
-    //If "Arial Unicode MS" font is not installed, then it uses the "Arial" font
-    //For other missing fonts, uses the "Times New Roman" if (args.OriginalFontName == "Calibri")
     {
         filePath = _env.WebRootPath + @"/Fonts/calibri.ttf";